pghalliday/cover-child-process/README.md

 });
 ```

 NB.
-If the supplied command is not `node` then this will throw an error
+If the supplied command is not `node` then it will be passed directly to `child_process` without capturing coverage data

 NNB.
 The spawned process must be killed with the default `SIGTERM` signal for the coverage data to be collected